 Depending on how much information you get about your leads from the leads sources, you can more easily organize and prioritize them in your CRM system.
 With an organized list of complete leads entered into your system, the more accurate and useful the leads are.
 This will ultimately make it easier to maintain and clean your CRM system.

-The implementation of CRM database maintenance best practices will make your contact list data more accurate, up-to-date, valuable, and useful for your sales team.
+No matter which CRM you have, the implementation of CRM database maintenance best practices will make your contact list data more accurate, up-to-date, valuable, and useful for your sales team.
 When it is organized, cleaned, and uniformly formatted, the CRM system will boost your sales productivity, effectiveness, and efficiency.
 Ultimately, a well-maintained CRM database will boost your sales and business profitability.